Travel Hacking: Best way to save money on vacations?

 Sometimes it can save you thousands of dollars on a vacation.
 But more often, it can save you paying for a night in a hotel or reduce the cost of air travel or car rentals.

-The key is to taking time to learn about how credit card incentives work, which promotions align best with your travel needs, and how to optimize the use of the points and miles you earn.
+The key is to take time to learn about how credit card incentives work, which promotions align best with your travel needs, and how to optimize the use of the points and miles you earn.

 Consider the learning process to be a part-time job where your payment will be the savings you get from using the promotions.

 - You need a plan to cancel the cards before future annual fees post if there's no benefit in keeping the card